Heather J Hether

 Teaching

-Dr. Hether teaches media, public relations and health communication courses.
-Her course subjects include Strategic Communication in Public Relations (CMN 131), Social Media for Public Relations (CMN 132), Communication Campaigns (CMN 146), Health Communication (CMN 161), and Interpersonal Communication Competence (CMN 003V).
+Dr. Hether teaches public relations, business, and small group communication courses.
+Her course subjects include Strategic Communication in Public Relations (CMN 131), Social Media for Public Relations (CMN 132), Communication Campaigns (CMN 146), Group Communication (CMN 130), and Interpersonal Communication Competence (CMN 003V).

 Awards